Learn-DevOps-EveryDay/AWS_Mondoo_Security_Demo/README.md

 1. AWS resources using Terraform scripts and modules.
 2. Pipeline as code using GitHub Actions to execute Terraform modules to provision as well as destroy aws resources.
-3. Terraform Static Code Analysis using Checov.
+3. Terraform Static Code Analysis using Checov/Cnspec.
 4. Terraform Compliance testing.

 ---